thbighead/wordless-framework/README.md

 > docker compose up -d
 > ```

-#### Executing Containers
+#### Accessing containers
 Once the containers are created and started, you can navigate inside them using the `exec` command.
 Inside each container, you can leverage all its specific functionalities characteristic of each container.
 Specify which container to execute; in this case, we are executing the workspace.

-> The `--user` flag indicates the user to be used for logging into the container.
-Usually, `laradock` is the default,
+> The `--user` flag indicates the user for logging into the container.
+Usually, `laradock` is the default, but in some
-> but in some cases where a profile with greater responsibility is needed, you can use `root`.
+> cases where a profile with greater responsibility is needed, you can use `root` by just don't using this flag.
 > ```shell
 > docker compose exec --user=laradock workspace bash
+> docker compose exec workspace bash # as root
 > ```